Caravan and Trailer Wheel Alignment

 Caravan wheel alignment sounds like a complicated problem.
 How can wheels on caravans and trailers fall out of alignment?

-Worn tyres due to a bad wheel alignment is common to find in older caravans and trailers.
+Worn tyres due to bad wheel alignment are common to find in older caravans and trailers.
 A lot of kilometres and a lot of shock loading is the prime cause of miss-alignment.

 How vital are axle pads?

 Axle pads were first thought to align the spring on top or below the axle.